USS Pueblo Memorial for Museum Ships Weekend

 Major Events

-– Golden Corral, 1970 Waynoka Rd, Colorado Springs
+– Will be at: Golden Corral, 1970 Waynoka Rd, Colorado Springs

 – The business meeting starts at 7 PM, but get your dinner and beverage of choice and check in any time after 6 PM for a social hour.